Brad Gushue: Nichols returns: 2014–2021

 Gushue represented Team Canada once again at the 2019 Tim Hortons Brier.
 After finishing the round robin with a 9–2 record, the team lost the 3v4 Page Playoff game to Team Wild Card, skipped by Brendan Bottcher.
 The loss forced Gushue to play in the Newfoundland and Labardor Tankard for the first time since 2017.
 He won the Tankard for the 15th time and represented his province at the 2020 Tim Hortons Brier.
 Gushue led his rink to an 8–3 record at the Brier.
 He won three straight games in the playoffs to claim his third Brier championship, defeating Bottcher (skipping Team Alberta) in the final.
 It would be Gushue's last game for nearly eight months, as the season was cut short due to the COVID-19 pandemic, forcing the 2020 World Men's Curling Championship (which he qualified for as Brier champion) to be cancelled.

+In 2020, Gushue played with his eldest daughter Hayley at the Newfoundland and Labrador mixed doubles championship.
+The duo made it to the final, earning the silver medal.
+He would team up with his youngest daughter, Marissa, for the 2024 mixed doubles championship.
+They would also make the final, earning him another provincial silver medal.

 Despite not being able to represent Canada at the World Men's Curling Championship in 2020 due to the COVID-19 pandemic, Team Gushue was designated as Team Canada at the 2021 Tim Hortons Brier, which was held Behind closed doors in a centralized "bubble" in Calgary, Alberta.
 After going 6–2 in the round robin, Team Gushue split their games in the championship pool, finishing with an 8–4 record and not advancing to the playoffs for the first time since 2014.